 The Mandan Pecan tree cultivar features the best qualities of all the pecan varieties!
 Mandan was released in 2009 by the USDA, this cultivar offers high early nut quality, high yield potential, early nut maturity, excellent scab and disease resistance, and enormous tree strength.
 What more could you ask for from a pecan tree?

 The best time of year to plant pecans is in late winter to early spring.
-A layer of mulch at the top of the root ball will help retain moisture.
+A layer of mulch at the top of the root ball and tree trunk will help retain moisture.
 This nut tree needs a lot of water the first few years to establish a strong root system.

 Grow this fast growing tree in USDA growing zones 6-9.
 This pecan tree can get up to 70-100 feet tall at maturity with a 70 foot branch spread.